Port-Menier: History

 In 1680, Louis Jolliet became the first owner and Seigneurial Lord of the entire Anticosti Island.
 Together with him, the first few settlers arrived on the island.
 But no significant development took place until 1895 when Henri Menier bought the island and hoped to set up a seignory that could be self-supporting.

 He first established a settlement at Bay Sainte-Claire in 1895 but the bay proved too shallow for the large ships he would need.
 In 1900, he moved the settlement to Ellis Bay and established Port-Menier along the waterfront with a 1,000 metre (1000 yard) wharf.
 He invested a substantial amount of money to construct a sawmill to service the logging operations that harvested softwood timber for building lumber and Wood pulp for the manufacture of paper products.
 The community was centred on a new cannery business designed to take advantage of the abundant supply of fish and lobsters.
 The town had its own hospital, school, Roman Catholic church, general store, bank, bakery, hotel, plus homes and rooming houses for the workers, and a 30-room Scandinavian-style mansion for himself.
 Once completed, the island was home to 800 permanent residents, most of whom were French Canadians.
 Residents and businesses obtained supplies from a sailing ship Menier operated between Quebec City and the Gaspé, and obtained coal from the mines at Sydney, Nova Scotia.

 After Henri Menier's death, the island and the village remained in his family until 1926 after which it became property of a succession of logging companies.
 The village was thereby not much more than a company town and saw little development.
 In 1974, the Quebec government bought the island and set up a working municipal council in 1984.

 Waterway

 Ports of the Gulf of St. Lawrence, on the Côte-Nord Shore: Blanc-Sablon, Harrington Harbor, Natashquan, Havre-Saint-Pierre, Mingan, Port-Menier (Anticosti Island), Cap-aux-Meules (Îles-de-la-Madeleine).

 Education

 Commission scolaire du Littoral operates St-Joseph School (francophone).

-In popular culture

-Port-Menier was featured in the game Assassin's Creed Rogue, released in (2014) by Ubisoft.
-The game takes place during the French and Indian War, and the Seven Years' War, and features many locations in the North Atlantic.